ArnaoutLab/diversity/README.md

 metacommunity = Metacommunity(counts, similarity=similarity_matrix)
 ```

-## Similarity-sensitive metacommunity from a file
+## Frequency- and similarity-sensitive metacommunity from a file

 For medium sized datasets, the similarity matrix may not fit in RAM.
 To avoid loading the entire matrix into RAM, you can pass a filepath to the `similarity` argument to read a file from a hard disk drive.